Foodbank of Santa Barbara County board welcomes four new members

-The Foodbank of Santa Barbara County welcomes four new members to its board of trustees: Pediatric gastroenterologist Dr. Helen John-Kelly; community leader Betsey von Summer Moller; Santa Ynez Valley News Publisher Cynthia Schur and marketing executive Ian Stewart.
+The Foodbank of Santa Barbara County welcomes four new members to its board of trustees: Pediatric gastroenterologist Dr. Helen John-Kelly; community leader Betsey von Summer Moller; Santa Maria Times Publisher Cynthia Schur and marketing executive Ian Stewart.

 The all-volunteer board will help oversee the Foodbank’s ongoing efforts to provide healthy food and nutrition knowledge to residents throughout Santa Barbara County.